submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ## v0.21.1

 * The cluster service CIDRs are now correctly discovered on Kubernetes 1.33+ in managed Kubernetes environments like EKS and GKE.
+* Calico’s default IPPool encapsulation is enforced as IPIP on IBM ROKS, even when controlled via Tigera Installation CR.

 ## v0.21.0